grafana/tempo/docs/sources/tempo/operations/polling.md

 See our Jsonnet for example [alerts](https://github.com/grafana/tempo/blob/main/operations/tempo-mixin/alerts.libsonnet) and [runbook entries](https://github.com/grafana/tempo/blob/main/operations/tempo-mixin/runbook.md) related to polling.

-If you are building your own dashboards/alerts here are a few relevant metrics:
+If you are building your own dashboards or alerts, here are a few relevant metrics:

 - `tempodb_blocklist_poll_errors_total`
   A holistic metric that increments for any error with polling the blocklist.
 Any increase in this metric should be reviewed.